leibniz-psychology/psyndex2linkeddata/ontology/ontology.md

 .
 ```

-## Classes for describing a study population
+#### Classes for describing a study population - subclasses of bf:DemographicGroup and bf:GeographicCoverage

 Studies that are documented in scholarly works are described in PSYNDEX by their study population, that is, the group of people that were studied.
 The following classes are used to describe the study population of a work: Their age group and their location.